aakash-thedev/Class-Management-System/README.md

 * Teacher's id will be given via string parameter
 * pass the jwt webtoken of teacher in bearer token header to authorize the user

-## Teacher's can get a list of all the classrooms he made -
+## Teacher's can get a list of all the classrooms they made -

 #### http://localhost:9000/api/v1/class/all/:id
 * Teacher's id will be given via string parameter